I get one question over and over in email:

 “What neighborhood in Mexico City should I stay in?”

-In most other cities, this question would be SO hard and such a matter of personal taste, for which I’d tailor my suggestions to the personality, preferences, and desired possibilities of the recommendation-requester.
+In any city other than Mexico City, this question would be SO hard and such a matter of personal taste, for which I’d tailor my suggestions to the personality, preferences, and desired possibilities of the recommendation-requester.

 But for Mexico City, pretty much no matter who you are or what you’re interested in, I’d recommend one of these five Mexico City neighborhoods: Condesa, Hipodromo, Roma, Cuauhtemoc, or Chapultepec.